0x5341474152/IPv4-fragmentation/README.md

 # IPv4-fragmentation
 The project aims to demonstrate IPv4 fragmentation using a client-server architecture.
+The client program will accept a file with text data and the Maximum
+Transmission Unit (MTU) size from the user.
+It will then fragment the data based on the
+MTU size and send the packets to the server.
+The server will receive the fragmented packets, reassemble the datagram, and display the original data.Along with that we will get fragmented data in our file as different text files.

 Client Side Code Summary: